 Grace Bay Club, 1 Grace Bay Circle Rd, TKCA 1ZZ, Turks & Caicos Islands

 Do you want to transport to the Mediterranean for a few hours?
-If so, The Beach Club at Rock House is for you.
+If so, Vita Restaurant at Rock House is for you.
 The Rock House is one of the island’s newest resorts and the entire property is unlike anything else on the island.
-The Beach Club is the resorts main restaurant.
+Vita Restaurant is the resorts main restaurant.
 The menu features mainly Italian seafood options like yellowfin tuna crudo, chili crab linguini, and lemon spaghetti lobster.
 After a few glasses of wine, we won’t blame you if you think you’re in Italy.

 Rock House, 1 Blue Mountain Road, TKCA 1ZZ, Turks & Caicos Islands